RomiSolMolina/workflowCompressionML/compressionAndTraining/README.md

-# DNN training and compressionT
+# DNN training and compression

 The example for DNN training and compression is based on 1D signal classification